logiqua/scribequa/api/README.md

     Object evaluate();
     Object evaluateUsing(Executor executor);
     Set<Class<?>> returns();
+    String jsonify();
 }
 ```

 A `Script` contains an operation and its arguments.
 Each argument is itself a `Script` that can be evaluated.
 The script can evaluate itself or use a specific executor for evaluation with local context.

+The `jsonify()` method converts the script to its JSON string representation, regardless of the original format used to compile it.
+This enables canonical storage and JSON-based searchability of scripts.

 #### `Executor`
 Orchestrates script execution and provides access to operations: